annievu22/Covid_Project/README.md

 ### 2.2.
 Business Impact & Insights

-- Europe and North America saw the highest cumulative death counts
+- Europe and North America saw the highest cumulative death counts.
-- Belgium and the UK had among the highest infection rates per capita
+- Belgium and the UK had among the highest infection rates per capita.
-- Countries like Cambodia and Afghanistan had notably low infection percentages
+- Countries like Cambodia and Afghanistan had notably low infection percentages.
-- Vaccination rollout was uneven, highlighting disparities across regions
+- Vaccination rollout was uneven, highlighting disparities across regions.
-- The dashboard can inform international comparisons and help monitor future health crises
+- The dashboard can inform international comparisons and help monitor future health crises.

 ---

 ## 3. Data Sources & Schema

-This project uses two key datasets sourced from [Our World in Data](https://ourworldindata.org/covid-vaccinations) and stored locally for SQL analysis.
-These datasets were loaded into MySQL Workbench and cleaned for structured querying.
+This project uses two key datasets from [Our World in Data](https://ourworldindata.org/covid-vaccinations), which were downloaded and loaded into MySQL for structured querying.
+The datasets include daily case, death, and vaccination data by country and date.

 ### 🔗 Dataset Links